Calculating the angle between jet axes

-reporting only on the (simpler) $\Delta \cG_i$.
-In fact, we can rewrite this expression to conveniently separate the jet production from the jet measurement~\cite{Kaufmann:2015hma,Cal:2019hjc}
+We will exploit this sum rule to factor out the jet production from the jet measurement~\cite{Kaufmann:2015hma,Cal:2019hjc}, writing:

 The coefficient $J_{ij}$ is akin to a jet flavor-tagged fragmentation function: it describes how a parton of flavor $i$ fragments into a jet of radius $R$ of flavor $j$.
-Note that this is not a factorization of physics at different scales and requires keeping track of the jet flavor $j$.
+Note that this is not a factorization of physics at different scales, and requires keeping track of the jet flavor $j$.
 As indicated, the new jet function $\tilde \cG$ only depends on $\mu$ through the strong coupling.
+These functions satisfy

 which are sufficient to determine $J_{ij}$ and $\tilde \cG_j$ from the full expressions for $\cG_i$ and $J_i$.
 To the order we calculate, we further introduce